Old School House Nursery

 We treat all children as ‘unique’ and their progress is monitored and reviewed regularly and shared with parents.
 We measure progress using;

-- EYFS, Learning Journals, Observations, sensory play, visuals/symbols, small group work, key worker system
+- EYFS, Online learning Journals, Observations, sensory play, visuals/symbols, small group work, key worker system

 - Play plans and regular meetings with SENCO, key person, parents/carers will take place.